To Home Page

 Be sure to include as well an indication of the most recent date on which you accessed the page.

-In the case of on-line scholarly works (accessed via JSTOR, Google Books, or the like), you need to be aware that simply having a group of scholarly works to cite in your footnotes does not constitute meeting the research requirement for a university-level essay.
-Too often, students settle on the first articles that pop up on a Google search, without a proper evaluation of how appropriate those articles might be or how much weight to accord their viewpoints.
+In the case of on-line scholarly resources (accessed via JSTOR, Google Books, or the like), you need to be aware that simply having a group of scholarly works to cite in your footnotes does not constitute meeting the research requirement for a university-level essay.
+Too often, students settle on the first articles that pop up on a Google search, without a proper evaluation of how appropriate those articles might be or how up-to-date, or how much weight to accord their viewpoints.

 For notes on preparing a term essay, see Notes on Composing a Term Essay (Porter).